vichargrave/using-morphlines/README.md

 To build the jars, do the following:

  1. `cd using-morphlines`
- 2. Set the ${dict_path} in conf/env.conf to the absolute path of the conf/dict directory.
+ 2. Set the `${dict_path}` in *conf/env.conf* to the absolute path of the conf/dict directory.
  3. `mvn clean package`

-You can also build the jars with an Maven aware IDE like IntelliJ, which is what I use.
+You can also build the jars with a Maven aware IDE like IntelliJ, which is what I use.
 To build that way, do the following:

  1. At the main dialog box, click on **Open**.
  2. Navigate to the *using-morphline* directory.